farcasterxyz/protocol/docs/SPECIFICATION.md

 A Cast is a public message created by a user that contains text or URIs to other resources.

 Casts may specify another cast as their parent, creating a threaded conversation.
 A thread has a root cast with no parent and reply casts whose parents are the root or its descendants.
-Each thread is an acyclic trees since a reply can only be created after its parent is hashed and signed.
+Each thread is an acyclic tree since a reply can only be created after its parent is hashed and signed.

 ```mermaid
 graph TB